hl7au/au-fhir-base/pages/_includes/au-address-intro.md

 This profile defines an address structure that localises core concepts, including identifiers and terminology, for use in an Australian context, to specifically represent an Australian (location) address.

-The purpose of this profile is to provide best practice guidance on Australian address representation, where some constraint on content is desirable to guarantee the quality of an Australian address whilst still supporting other uses such as unstructured addresses.
-As such it is not bound to any elements in this implementation guide directly.
+The purpose of this profile is to provide best practice guidance on Australian address representation, where some constraint on content is desirable to guarantee the quality of an Australian address.

-Non-Australian addresses can be represented using the core Address data type.

 #### Identifiers
 These definitions, defined as profiles of [Identifier](http://hl7.org/fhir/R4/datatypes.html#Identifier), represent common data held in the [Address Identifier](StructureDefinition-address-identifier.html) extension: